davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.joins/index.md

 ```
 This assignment will be graded out of 80 points.

-[10pt] The user interface is coded as prescribed above.
+[15pt] The user interface is coded as prescribed above.
 The program exits on '.quit'
 [10pt] The schema file is read and parsed on start.
 [10pt] Attribute order is preserved in the result.
-[30pt] Nested loop join is properly implemented.
+[30pt] Nested loop join is correctly implemented.
 Algorithm is out of core.
+Cartesian
+       product is produced when a common attribute doesn't exist.
-[30pt] Hash join is properly implemented.
+[30pt] Hash join is correctly implemented.
 Algorithm is out of core.
+Cartesian
+       product is produced when a common attribute doesn't exist.
 [5pt]  Your algorithms are proper timed, and elapsed time should be reported
        in milliseconds (ms).
-[5pt]  Your algorithms are proper timed, and elapsed time should be reported
-       in milliseconds (ms).
+Number of rows are output.
 ```

 #### Submitting Your Assignment